sa501428/java-straw/README.md

 --------------
 About Java Straw
 --------------
 Java Straw is a library for quickly reading data from the HiC file format, to be used directly in code without dumping data to a local file.

-Ongoing development work is carried out by <a href="https://github.com/sa501428">Muhammad Saad Shamim</a>, <a href="https://github.com/nchernia">Neva C. Durand</a>, and <a href="https://github.com/suhas-rao">Suhas Rao</a>.
+Ongoing development work is carried out by <a href="https://github.com/sa501428">Muhammad Saad Shamim</a>.
+Past contributors include <a href="https://github.com/nchernia">Neva C. Durand</a>, <a href="https://github.com/suhas-rao">
+Suhas Rao</a>, and <a href="https://github.com/jrobinso">Jim Robinson</a>.

 --------------
 Questions?